TI-Sin-Problemas/erpnext_mexico_compliance/README.md

-## Mexican Accounting
+## Mexico Compliance

-Base ERPNext App for Compliance with Mexican Accounting
+ERPNext app to serve as base to comply with Mexican Rules and Regulations

 #### License